fz-rit/TrueColorHSI/README.md

 ## Installation:
-- First, prepare your dataset, a directory you want to run the file, and an output directory.
-- Prepare a new Python environment for the package.
+- First, prepare your dataset, an output directory, and a new Python environment.
 - Then you can install `TrueColorHSI` via `pip`:
 ```bash
 pip install TrueColorHSI